llSourcell/Intro_to_the_Math_of_intelligence/README.md

 ## Overview

 This is the code for [this](https://youtu.be/xRJCOz3AfYY) video on Youtube by Siraj Raval.
 The dataset represents distance cycled vs calories burned.
-We'll create the line of best fit (linear regression) via gradient descent to predict the mapping.
+We'll create the line of best fit (linear regression) via gradient descent to predict the mapping. yes, I left out talking about the learning rate in the video, we're not ready to talk about that yet.

 Here are some helpful links: